ARMmbed/mbed-os-5-docs/docs/build_tools/offline.md

-#Exporting to Offline Toolchains
+# Exporting to Offline Toolchains

-Our goal with mbed is to enable a consistent and stable fully integrated development platform that just works.
-This helps provide a consistent context for development, code sharing, and questions and answers with other developers that helps you be more productive, especially when prototyping.

-However, the mbed C/C++ SDK used with the mbed Online Compiler is also compatible with a number of other popular ARM microcontroller toolchains!

-If you'd like to use the mbed C/C++ SDK with an alternate tool, or migrate to one as your project develops past prototype, you can choose to export an mbed project for the toolchain of your choice:
+If you'd like to develop on mbed OS with an offline tool, or migrate to one as your project develops past prototype, you can choose to export an mbed project to the toolchain of your choice:

 * [Exporting to uVision](#uVision).